-Evaluation Criteria - the established criteria for evaluating the eligibility of properties for inclusion in the State/ National Register of Historic Places.
+Evaluation Criteria - the established criteria for evaluating the eligibility of properties for inclusion in the State Register and National Register of Historic Places and its level of significance-local, state, or national.

 Historic Context - information about historic properties based on a shared theme, specific time period and geographical area.